History of Joseon: Elimination of the vestiges of Goryeo

-In the beginning of his reign, Yi Seong-gye, now King Taejo, intended to continue using the name Goryeo for the country he ruled and simply change the royal line of descent to his own, thus maintaining the facade of continuing the 500-year-old Goryeo tradition.
+In the beginning of his reign, Yi Sŏng-gye, now King Taejo, intended to continue using the name Goryeo for the country he ruled and simply change the royal line of descent to his own, thus maintaining the facade of continuing the 500-year-old Goryeo tradition.
 However, numerous threats of mutiny from the drastically weakened but still influential Gwonmun nobles—who continued to swear allegiance to the remnants of the Goryeo dynasty, now the demoted Wang clan—and the overall belief in the reformed court that a new dynastic title was needed to signify the change led him to declare a new dynasty in 1393.
 He called it the Kingdom of Great Joseon in an effort to revive an older dynasty by the same name.
 However, the new dynasty came to be referred to, even by historians today, simply by the name of its ruling house.

 With the declaration of the new royal house, concerns were voiced on how to handle the remaining descendants of the deposed Wang family.
 King Taejo and his officials felt that if the legitimacy of their rule were ever questioned by the remaining members of the Goryeo dynasty, they might have to suppress a mass rebellion or even risk losing the recently gained throne.
-In the end, Taejo had his prime minister, Jeong Dojeon, summon the Wang family to the coast of the Yellow Sea and instruct them to board a ship bound for Ganghwa Island, where they were told they would live quietly out of the government's sight.
+In the end, Taejo had his prime minister, Chŏng Tojŏn, summon the Wang family to the coast of the Yellow Sea and instruct them to board a ship bound for Ganghwa Island, where they were told they would live quietly out of the government's sight.
 However, the entire ploy was a trap.
 A crew member on board was instructed beforehand to smash a hole in the hull as soon as the ship had entered sufficiently deep waters.
-The ship sank, and the members of the Goryeo dynasty akin to the recent Kings of Mongolian descent have drowned.
-According to an urban legend, after the fate of the Wangs gullible enough to board the doomed ship reached their relatives on the mainland, most of them changed their surnames from Wang (王) to Ok (玉) by adding an extra brush stroke, thus hiding their true descent.
-Meanwhile, the female lines and were spared and those who were of the Wang clan but distant enough to have no claim over the Goryeo throne were forced to change their surnames to that of their maternal side.
+The ship sank, and the members of the Goryeo dynasty akin to the recent Kings of Mongolian descent were drowned.
+According to an urban legend, after the fate became known of the Wangs gullible enough to board the doomed ship reached their relatives on the mainland, most of them changed their surnames from Wang (王) to Ok (玉) by adding an extra brush stroke, thus hiding their true descent.
+Meanwhile, the female lines were spared and those who were of the Wang clan but distant enough to have no claim over the Goryeo throne were forced to change their surnames to that of their maternal side.
 Nonetheless, most Korean clans up to the time now have the lineage of Goryeo kings due to intermarriage.